rust-lang/rust/text/0000-epochs.md

-While this RFC will focus largely on the mechanics around deprecation, a key point is that epochs also give a *name* to large idiom shifts, recognizing that a significant, coherent set of new features have stabilized and should change the way you write code and construct APIs.
+While this RFC will focus largely on the mechanics around deprecation, a key point is that epochs also give a *name* to large idiom shifts, recognizing that a significant set of new features have stabilized and should change the way you write code and construct APIs.

 The proposal is much akin to C++ standards, which are tied to particular years